 A combined sewer system is a sewer system that uses the same pipe to collect rainwater runoff, sewage, and industrial wastewater.
 During periods of intense rainfall, the volume in the combined system can exceed the capacity and therefore, these systems are designed to occasionally overflow.
 The overflow systems are called Combined Sewer Overflows (CSOs).
-When CSO’s spill, they will discharge excess wastewater, which can contain untreated human waste, debris, and toxic substances into nearby waterbodies.
+When CSOs spill, they discharge excess wastewater, which could contain untreated human waste, debris, and toxic substances into nearby waterbodies.
 CSO spills are a major pollution concern.

 How do CSO spills contribute to microplastic pollution?

 CSO spills lead to the release of often inadequately treated sewage into rivers but also the release of microplastics.

 According to the WHO, the main ways that microplastics can enter waterways are through surface run off, wastewater effluent, and combined sewer overflows.
 (WHO) Combined sewer overflows are the points on sewer networks where wastewater gets into rivers.
 They are designed as relief valves on the system – if there’s too much water, they are allowed to spill.
 When a large quantity of rain falls in a short period of time or there has been heavy snow melt, to prevent sewers being overloaded, the combined sewers discharge into rivers.
 CSOs (combined sewer overflows) currently discharge in high enough quantities (and frequently enough even in periods of little or no rainfall) to pose serious issues.

 Discharging untreated sewage leads to river pollution, plastic pollution, eutrophication, and affects the local ecology as the resulting drop in oxygen levels renders the water unable to support life.